-Our new report outlines the economic and societal impact of FWD wholesalers and their customers.
+Our pre-Covid report outlines the economic and societal impact of FWD wholesalers and their customers.
 Compiled by Capital Economics with the co-operation of FWD members, it’s now available for free distribution.

 The sector supplies and supports 400,000 businesses in the UK, providing them with advice, expertise and experience as well as the right products to them to grow and create employment in their neighbourhoods.
 This supply chain preserves vital local services and increases diversity, value and service in the food industry.